 Day 2 stats: Hutchinson Meadow to Evolution Meadow 10.3 miles, 2000 ft elevation gain

 From Hutchinson Meadow is it a slow and beautiful 1500ft descent through Piute Canyon.
 I hiked along Piute Creek as it churned and gained power down the canyon.
 It was a clear day but at times the air was hazy.
-I didn’t realize at the time, but California was beginning to burn in its worst fire season ever.
+I didn’t know that California was beginning to burn in its worst fire season ever.

 Eventually I joined the John Muir Trail and crossed a bridge to head south.
 Having hiked the JMT in 2017, it was nice to be back on the trail I loved so much.
 I would now hike along the San Joaquin River in a really beautiful section of the JMT.

 My last 1.5 miles would be an 800 ft climb up Evolution Valley alongside Evolution Creek.
 Finally I reached Evolution Meadow where I picked a flat pine needle campsite alongside the river where I would cross in the morning.
 It was a lovely peaceful night.

 Day 3: Evolution Meadow to Sapphire Lake, 8.2 miles, 2300 ft elevation gain